There’s always something on in Singapore! Bookmark this page to see our top picks for kid-friendly museum exhibitions in 2020 — many of them are FREE!

 Singapore Chinese Cultural Centre, 1 Straits Boulevard, Singapore, 018906, www.singaporeccc.org.sg

-Located in the prestigious and green arts district of Gillman Barracks (why not pop over after some fun at Playeum?), Mucciaccia Gallery hosts a diverse events programme for artistic thought-provoking debates.
-The gallery focuses on showcasing XX century artists that have proven to be historically important.
-It holds first-time solo exhibitions for international artists, as well asartists from the region.
+Located in the prestigious and green arts district of Gillman Barracks, Mucciaccia Gallery hosts a diverse events programme for artistic thought-provoking debates.
+The gallery focuses on showcasing artists that have proven to be historically important.
+It holds first-time solo exhibitions for international artists, as well as artists from the region.
 The gallery also has establishments in London and New York.

-Yayoi Kusama’s Works of Art (POSTPONED due to COVID-19)
+Yayoi Kusama’s Works of Art (Online in 3D)

 Known for her iconic dots, nets and pumpkins, Japanese artist Yayoi Kusama’s art has captivated millions all over the world.
 Mucciaccia Gallery will be presenting a highly curated selection of her paintings and work on paper from 1951 to 1981.
 The exhibition includes her trademark Infinity polka dots paintings.
 Kusama once said, “In the universe, there is the sun, the moon, the Earth and hundreds of millions of stars.”
 In turn, that inspired her to portray her life as one dot amongst thousands of others.
 She associated the polka dots with the sun and moon, as the dots had the same shape–with the sun representing energy and the moon, tranquility.
 Her magnificent works on paper created between 1951 to 1981, were first brought to New York in 1958 and these were the source of her artistic ideas for over six decades.
-The exhibition in Singapore will feature 28 works of art at Mucciaccia Gallery in Gillman Barracks.
+Mucciaccia Gallery New York present Yayoi Kusama in 3D cloud streaming, a virtual exhibition that will become a milestone in the world of digital technologies applied to art..

 How much: Free!